-- 1. Create a structure slider from one data type each for
+- 1. Create a regulator structure from each data type for

-- ► Nominal speed (RPM)
+- Target speed

-- P-share
+- P-proportion

-- ▶ I-share
+- ▶ I-proportion

-- 2. Create a structure motor with these data types each:
+- 2. Create a motor structure, each with its own separate data types:

-- ► Actual speed (RPM)
+- Actual speed

 - Power consumption

 - Output

 - etc.

-- 3. Adopt the slider in the structure motor.
+- 3. In the motor structure, you apply the controller.

-- 4. Finally, create the pump structure and integrate the motor into it.
+- 4. Create the pump structure and integrate the motor there.

-As we have two motors in our pump, you simply add the motor data type to your pump structure twice.
+Because we have two motors, simply take on the motor data type twice in your pump structure.

-- 5. Create a variable that is based on this structure data type:
+- 5. Create a variable that relates to this structure data type:

-- Create new variable
+- Creating a new variable

-- Choose structure data type pump
+- Select pump structure data type

-The individual elements of this structure variable are called Structure elements (on page 15) .You can use each of these elements everywhere in zenon- in screens, as alarms, in archives, in recipes, etc.
+The individual elements of these structure variables are called Structure elements (on page 15) and you can use each of these elements everywhere in zenon for example in screens, as alarms, in archives, in recipes, etc.